-- 1. Insert DIMMs in Bank 0 through Bank 3 as required for the desired system memory. - Insert each DIMM module vertically into its socket.
-Pay attention to the two notches along the bottom of the module to prevent inserting the DIMM incorrectly. - 3.
-Gently press the DIMM module until it snaps upright into place in the socket. - 4.
-For best results, install DIMMs starting from Bank 0 (the DIMM socket farthest from the BX or LX chip).
+- Insert DIMM modules in Bank 0 through Bank 3 as required for the desired system memory. - Insert each DIMM module vertically into its socket.
+Pay attention to the notches along the bottom of the module to prevent inserting the DIMM incorrectly. - Gently press down on the DIMM module until it snaps upright and into place in the socket. - 4.
+For best results, install DIMMs starting from Bank 0.